deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 ### Description

-An EPP flow that updates a domain resource.
+An EPP flow that updates a domain application.

+Updates can change contacts, nameservers and delegation signer data of an application.
+Updates cannot change the domain name that is being applied for.

 ### Errors